π Taste :

 5. Then increase by 5-10 seconds with each pour.
 10-15 saturated pours.

 Tip: It's best to use soft, almost boiling water.
-Before brewing, briefly steeping the tea with hot water is recommended.
+Before brewing, briefly steep the tea with hot water.